19 Best Egg Laying Chicken Breeds: With Name and Pictures

 Are Silkies Good Egg Layers?

 Silkies are not known for their egg-laying abilities.
-While they do lay eggs, they are not as productive as other breeds and typically lay around 100–120 eggs per year.
+While they lay eggs, they are not as productive as other breeds and typically lay around 100–120 eggs per year.
 Silkies are popular for their unique appearance and friendly temperament.

 How Often Do Easter Eggers Lay Eggs?